Notice in regards to current COVID-19 travel restrictions

-Your international student exchange office will liaise with Curtin’s Student Exchange Office about your placement at Curtin.
+Your International student exchange office will liaise with the Curtin Go Global team about your placement at Curtin.
 Once your application is accepted, our office will provide you with support and information to assist your arrival.
-When you arrive at Curtin, you will have access to our full range of student services and continued assistance from Curtin’s Student Exchange Office.
+When you arrive at Curtin, you will have access to our full range of student services and continued assistance from Curtin Go Global.

 To find out if your university has a student exchange agreement with Curtin, contact your university’s student exchange office.